These are the gifts ‘Fast Company’ editors want for the holidays

 “I can’t think of a prettier way to display your commitment to print journalism than Fornasetti’s wooden magazine racks, which are painted with Italian artist Piero Fornasetti’s whimsical designs.” —Amy Farley, senior editor (from $1,616)

-Henry Rose Dark Is the Night Perfume
+Henry Rose Dark Is Night Perfume

 “This scent from Michelle Pfeiffer’s clean perfume line, Henry Rose, is much more subtle than the name suggests.
 It comes out of the bottle rich and woody, but morphs into something soft, slightly sweet, and easily wearable throughout the day.” —A.F. ($120)